yury-dymov/realistic-ui-concept/README.md

 2. UI component, which helps to track active and finished requests.
 With the help of this widget, the user can always navigate back to the relevant page and/or part of the page to review input and progress.
 3. UI component, which provides information regarding failed requests.
 The user can decide, whatever he or she would prefer to do: ignore the error, navigate back to the relevant page or replay the failing action.

-# Realistic UI vs, Optimistic UI
+# Realistic UI vs. Optimistic UI
 Optimistic UI is a concept, which suggests updating the UI in a such away as we would do in case the remote operation is successfully executed.

 I am currently writing an article, which explains the downsides of the Optimistic UI concept in greater details.
 Main concerns are following: